crashoverride777/swifty-receipt-validator/README.md

 - Test, Test, Test

 Please test this properly, including production mode which will use apples production server URL.
-Use xcode release mode to test this to make sure everything is working.
+Use Xcode`s release mode to test this to make sure everything is working.
 This is not something you want take lightly, triple check purchases are working when your app is in release mode.

 ## Requirements